 Of course!
 What do you think we are, chopped liver?

 How do these bonds work?

-These bonds come with guarantees from a third-party guarantor instead of the construction contractor.
+These come with guarantees from a third-party guarantor instead of the construction contractor.
 This type of security bonds are usually taken out with the help of an insurance company or bank institution and this will cover the entire cost of the construction project if the contractor fails to deliver.
-These types of bonds generally take a much longer approval because they need to go through various institutions.
+They generally take a much longer approval because they need to go through various institutions.
 They may also be associated with extra costs as an agency may need to be used to create the security bond.
 If the contractor is unable to complete work it can be extremely costly for them.
 Because of the extended approval process and extra costs only a few different types of construction projects may require a bond.

 - Bond insurance cover – What does bond insurance cover?
 It covers the loss associated with one party not living up to the terms of any contract